tsbohc/.garden/readme.md

                                 '
 perform:
-   i, install     perform installation d, dry         just print without running includes all options u, update      sync to or from a git repo e, edit        fzf into $EDITOR in the script location
+   i, install     perform installation d, dry         just print without running u, update      sync to or from a git repo e, edit        fzf into $EDITOR in the script location
                   runs when no arguments are given